MicrosoftDocs/quantum-docs/articles/overview-resources-estimator.md

 }
 ```

-When not specified, the values for `twoQubitGateTime` and `tGateTime` default to `oneQubitGateTime`, the values for `twoQubitGateErrorRate` and `tGateErrorRate` default to `oneQubitGateErrorRate, and the value for `idleErrorRate` defaults to `oneQubitMeasurementErrorRate`.
+When not specified, the values for `twoQubitGateTime` and `tGateTime` default to `oneQubitGateTime`, the values for `twoQubitGateErrorRate` and `tGateErrorRate` default to `oneQubitGateErrorRate`, and the value for `idleErrorRate` defaults to `oneQubitMeasurementErrorRate`.

 **Qubit parameters for Majorana qubits**